seshadrilab/tcrconvert/docs/source/details.rst

 AIRR data
 ---------

-The AIRR community specifies the columns to use in file of TCR data, but not the gene naming conventions.
-Those are still based on the TCR platform.
-To use AIRR-formatted files, specify the AIRR column names using ``frm_cols=``.
+The AIRR community specifies column names, but not gene naming convention.
+To use AIRR-format files, specify their column names using ``frm_cols=``.

 Custom column names